A Caveat and Affiliates

-2. Add 1 teaspoon of fresh organic rosemary leaves to your cup or place the leaves in a tea infuser.
+2. Add one teaspoon of fresh organic rosemary leaves to your cup or place the leaves in a tea infuser.

-4. Strain the leaves using a small holed strainer or simply remove the tea infuser.
+4. Strain the leaves using a small holed strainer or remove the tea infuser.

-5. Add some honey (full of amazing anti-bacterial properties, too) if you like.
+5. Add some honey (full of excellent anti-bacterial properties) if you like.

-Echinacea is a beautiful plant whose leaves and roots have been used for centuries to help ward off winter illness and for other medicinal purposes.
-In clinical trials, echinacea has shown to be as effective as Tamiflu and with fewer side effects due to having antioxidant, anti-inflammatory and antiviral properties.
+Echinacea is a beautiful plant whose leaves and roots have been used for centuries to help ward off winter illness and other medicinal purposes.
+In clinical trials, echinacea has shown to be as effective as Tamiflu and with fewer side effects due to having antioxidant, anti-inflammatory, and antiviral properties.

 Easy Licorice Root Tea Recipe:

-1. Add 1 tablespoon of chopped licorice root to 1 cup of water in a pot.
+1. Add one tablespoon of chopped licorice root to 1 cup of water in a pot.

 2. Bring water to a boil and simmer for about 10 minutes.